mohamadAlhajja/JoggingTracker/README.md

 --Role-based Access Control.
    The API implements three roles with different permission levels:
        Regular User:
-           Can CRUD (Create, Read, Update, Delete) only their own jogging records.
+           Can CRUD (Create, Read, Update, Delete) only their jogging records.
        User Manager:
           Can CRUD only users.
        Admin:
-          Can CRUD all jogging records and users.
+          Can CRUD all jogging records and users

 #Jogging Records
 -Each time entry includes a date, distance, time, and location.